jgpark92/CALANet/README.md

 This program (CALANet) is designed to perform the real-time sensor-based activity recognition.
 The CALANet includes all-layer aggregation structure that allows the classifier to aggregate features for all layer while maintaining the efficiency of conventional CNNs.

 This software is a PyTorch implementation of the proposed method.
-The original version of this program was written by Jaegyun Park.
 <!-- You can find detailed information in our manuscript. -->

 ### [Paper]